 While we say it’s really cool to see those kinds of things and be on the front lines, the actual reality of it is… well, not.
-It’s not cool or interesting to remove the breathing tube from a young father of three and watch him take his last breath, or perform CPR on 30 year-old nurse, or pronounce an elderly woman deceased, when she was the only person her daughter had left in this world.
-It wasn’t interesting to see a man who was already struggling with severe depression suffer a devastating stroke, nor was fascinating to care for the man who tried to kill himself with Tylenol.
+It’s not cool or interesting to remove the breathing tube from a young father of three and watch him take his last breath, or perform CPR on a 30-year-old nurse, or pronounce an elderly woman deceased when she was the only person her daughter had left in this world.
+It wasn’t interesting to see a man who was already struggling with severe depression suffer a devastating stroke, nor was it fascinating to care for the man who tried to kill himself with Tylenol.

 At first, I was excited to jump into that role as the nurse caring for these patients as they walked through arguably the worst moments of their lives.
 What I didn’t realize at the time was the empathy I provided in those situations was at a great cost to myself.